 Read the small print

 Before signing on the dotted line, it is imperative to read the small print of any lease agreement and importantly to understand the dilapidation implications.
-A full repairing lease, for example, could mean you have to pay for any structural damage to the building, a hefty cost if you have a relatively short lease and won’t benefit from such an investment.
+A full repairing lease, for example, could mean you have to pay for any structural damage to the building -- A big cost if you have a relatively short lease and won’t benefit from such an investment.

 Seek legal advice